 To make it easy for employees to access their benefits, we offer an easy-to-use portal and comprehensive support.
 Our goal is to help our clients achieve their financial goals and improve their overall well-being by offering a holistic approach to employee benefits and personalized coaching.

 Get affordable and customisable plans to secure your team

 We believe that by providing customized solutions that cater to our clients’ unique needs, we can help them achieve financial stability and job satisfaction.
 At Healthysure, we strive to offer the best possible solutions and support to help our clients navigate any doubts or concerns they may have about their benefits.

 We hope that this guide has been helpful, and we wish you the best of luck in your salary increment negotiations!

 The average salary hike percentage can vary depending on various factors, including the employee’s performance, industry standards, and the company’s financial situation.
 Typically, salary hikes range between 5-15%, but it can be higher or lower based on these factors.

-It is recommended to negotiate a salary hike annually during the performance review process.
-However, you can also negotiate a salary hike if you have taken on additional responsibilities or achieved significant milestones.
+It is recommended to negotiate a salary raise annually during the performance review process.
+However, you can also negotiate for a specific percent hike in salary if you have taken on additional responsibilities or achieved significant milestones.

 How do employee benefits impact employee retention?